makardjian/swim-assignment/README.md

 1. Spend time to make sure that the application works flawlessly across devices of all sizes.
 As the application stands now, the UX is poor when the width of the screen is less than 1000px.
 2. Implement a way for the data to persist once the user reloads the page.
 I could achieve this either by using the browser's local storage sytem, or by implementing a SQL database using a tool like Prisma.
 Alongside this feature, I would make sure the user had the ability to clean their list of links by deleting old, unwanted links.
 3. Create a pagination container for the links such that if the user were to have more than ten links, the links would auto-paginatie in ten-link increments.
-4. Rather than implementing a traditional Username / Passsword authentication layer, I would explore making Shortly a Web3 application that allows a user to access their previously generated links by connecting the application to their Metamask browser wallet.
+4. Rather than implementing a traditional username / passsword authentication layer, I would explore making Shortly a Web3 application that allows a user to access their previously generated links by connecting the application to their Metamask wallet.
 5. Write a series of unit tests to provide a reasonable amount of test coverage for the application.